 The Startup For Enterprise Niche

-Nestled in the graphic above are Prehype, who have had considerable success with one of their own startups, BarkBox, which is headed towards IPO.
-Aside from that, they are proponents of the ‘startup for enterprise’ model.
-‘Startup for Enterprise’ is building or reshaping startups for and with enterprise partners, with the ultimate objective of integration or acquisition by said enterprise partner.
+Prehype, also proponents of the ‘startup for enterprise’ model, have a slightly different approach.
+They build or reshape startups for and with enterprise partners, with the ultimate objective of integration or acquisition by said enterprise partner.
 Prehype installs an ‘intrapreneur’ selected from the corporate as CEO and builds a startup fine tuned to the needs of the enterprise partner — the buyer in waiting.
 That partner has the option to share ownership of the startup or purchase the startup outright down the line, facilitating an early exit for the studio.
+They are open in highlighting that not every initiative should by default end up turning into a company.
+For Prehype ‘corporate co-creation’ is only one strand of their operations.
+They have had success in building and/or exiting their own startups (BarkBox, Managed by Q, AND CO, and Roman), support EIRs in developing their next startup, and invest directly.

-Prehype and the UK’s Founders Factory operate in this space.
 This is also a play space for the management consultancies such as BCG Digital Ventures who offer a similar service — acquiring or developing a startup and getting paid 10x per solution by enterprise clients.
 Though having what is still in essence a management consultancy, agile as a corpse, build a startup feels like insanity.
+Anyway, this service generates a significant revenue stream for the management consultancy.

-The reality is also that this is a compromise startup model.
-Firstly, the model attracts quasi startup CEOs, business school types, who want to be a startup CEO in a ‘safer’ environment.
-At a stage in their career, perhaps with a family, mortgage, and living standard that fosters a correspondingly lower appetite for risk.
-Not necessarily a bad thing, but it’s a factor to be aware of.
-Secondly, like an exotic plant transplanted to a hostile martian environment, once a startup is acquired and integrated by its enterprise sponsor, the medium to long-term prospects of survival are diminished.
+- Lifespan.
+Once a startup is acquired and integrated by its enterprise sponsor, the medium to long-term prospects of survival are diminished.
 Unless held at arm’s length by its corporate buyer, it will most certainly die a rapid death because the only reason it worked in the first place is that it did not grow in a stifling enterprise environment.
-Ironic, but perhaps who cares if it is a solid line of business you enter into consciously.

 The Diminishing Value Proposition